delpozzo/kamino/README.md

 ### Capture Image

-Enter `1` into the Main Menu selection to capture an image.
+Enter `1` into the Main Menu selection to capture an image from a drive attached to the system.

 ### Clone Drive